 With a designated fund, you can support the good work of a speciﬁc program or nonproﬁt of your choosing.
 Your gift provides that organization with a permanent source of reliable funding, investment management services, and planned giving support.
 Because we handle the details of the fund, your designated nonproﬁt is freed up to focus on its mission.
 Here’s more on designated funds.

-With a field of interest fund, you decide the area or field of interest, and leave the grant-making to us.
+With a field of interest fund, you pick your favorite, general charitable cause or field of interest, and leave the grant-making to us.
 You can target your fund to address any number of community needs: arts, health care, seniors, poverty, the environment… you can even identify a geographic focus, such as Corolla or Stumpy Point.
 Then our board awards grants to the nonprofits that are making a difference in the area you select.
 Your gift stays ﬂexible enough to meet community needs in your interest area — even as they change over time.
 Here’s more on field-of-interest funds.

 When your nonprofit establishes a fund with the Outer Banks Community Foundation, your organization is creating a reliable, easy source of income for itself and a vehicle for your donors to contribute legacy gifts.
 We offer both nonprofit endowment funds (permanent funds which can distribute up to 5% of the average fund balance each year) or non-endowed investment funds (which your organization can spend down to $0 at any time).
 Your nonprofit receives cost-effective investment management, exposure in the Community Foundation’s literature, and all of our accounting and administrative services related to that fund.
 Our staff is also available to help facilitate complex and/or planned gifts to your fund.
 Here’s more information on nonprofit funds at the Community Foundation.